-- The skin is a thermal regulator.
+The skin is a thermal regulator.

-- Finally, the skin is a metabolic organ (reserve of fat, water and salt)
+Finally, the skin is a metabolic organ (reserve of fat, water and salt).

 As such, healthy touch promotes the increase of growth hormone.

 Touch also has virtues on :

-The parents: by helping them to be benevolent, it helps the mother in the stimulation of the lactation, and especially diminishes the postpartum depression (after birth).
+the parents: by helping them to be caring, it helps the mother in the stimulation of lactation, and above all reduces post-partum depression (after birth).